How To Build a Real Estate Portfolio for Lasting Wealth

 5. Real estate syndication

 As with REITs, you reap the benefits of owning multifamily properties (cash flow, tax breaks, appreciation) without having to deal with daily property management stresses.
 If you want to know how to scale a real estate portfolio fast, then you should learn more about real estate syndication.
+The properties you can buy through syndication are usually larger than what you can afford on your own.
+Also, you can expand your portfolio to include land, mobile home parks, and self-storage units.

 6. Wholesaling